 https://www.bobswatches.com

-Of course it may be more comfortable to see watches as objects to appreciate and enjoy rather than as 'investments.'
-However if the watch you bought with your hard-earned money and the value of the brand are recognized by more people and the price also rises is there any greater satisfaction with a brand?
-I think this is possible because it is Cartier and Rolex.
+Of course it may be more comfortable to view watches as objects to appreciate and enjoy rather than as 'investments.'
+However if the value of the watch and the brand you purchased with your hard-earned money is recognized by more people and the price also rises is there any greater satisfaction with the brand?
+I believe this is possible because it is Cartier and because it is Rolex.

 Table 2.
 Price of the new Tank Must and actual transaction price of vintage Tank Must Vermeil